wealdtech/ethdo/docs/usage.md

 # ethdo commands

-ethdo provides features to manage wallets and accounts, as well as interacting with Ethereum 2 nodes and remote signers.
+ethdo provides features to manage wallets and accounts, as well as interacting with Ethereum consensus nodes and remote signers.
 Below are a list of all available commands.

 Note that the below provides a list of commands rather than a howto guide.
 Please follow the